Vladimir-csp/uwsm/README.md

 To launch automatically after login on virtual console 1, if systemd is at `graphical.target`, add this to shell profile:

-    if wayland-session check may-start && wayland-session select then
-    	exec wayland-session start default
+    if wayland-session check may-start && wayland-session select; then exec wayland-session start default
     fi